orionaskatu/stable-diffusion-webui/README.md

 Keep in mind that you may encounter bugs as I'm not a developer and my code is far from good.

-I use conda to manage the python env :
+I use conda to manage the python env (comment the first lines of `start.sh` if you don't use it):

 `wget https://repo.anaconda.com/archive/Anaconda3-2022.05-Linux-x86_64.sh && bash Anaconda3-2022.05-Linux-x86_64.sh`

 Packages needed :